 Compilation of information for the annual security report as well as criminal statistics data as required by the Act, was accomplished through the cooperative efforts of the New York City Police Department, the Roosevelt Island Public Safety Department, Cornell Tech Safety & Security officials and identified Campus Security Authorities.
 The Annual Security Report informs the Cornell Tech community about important safety procedures, policies concerning things such as sexual assault and violence, crime prevention programs, and campus crime statistics.
 The statistical crime information for this report was provided directly by the New York Police Department's 114th Precinct and identified Campus Security Authorities.
-Each member of the Cornell Tech Campus receives an annual email describing the report and providing the web address to obtain a copy: https://security.tech.cornell.edu/ an application for employment or admission.
-Any person may have access to the report and it is posted at: https://security.tech.cornell.edu/
+Each member of the Cornell Tech Campus receives an annual email describing the report and providing the web address to obtain a copy: https://security.tech.cornell.edu/

 Physical copies of the annual security report can be obtained at the Security Dispatch Office, located in the lobby of the Bloomberg Center and will be provided to anyone upon request.
-For more information, contact the Assistant Director of Safety & Security at (646) 971-3611.
-Prospective employees and students are afforded the same information at the time they obtain
+For more information, contact the Assistant Director of Safety & Security at 646-971-3611.